European rail deal fulfils Macron vision, French fear for jobs

 Pascal Novelin, a CGT unionist said: “Transport in France is a strategic asset and they’re selling it off.
 No industry is safe.”

-Under the deal, Siemens will have a small majority of the Paris-based and listed combination, which promises eventual annual cost savings of 470 million euros (411.88 million pounds)a year, while Alstom boss Henri Poupart-Lafarge will become its CEO.
+Under the deal, Siemens will have a small majority of the Paris-based and listed combination, which promises eventual annual cost savings of 470 million euros ($552 million) a year, while Alstom boss Henri Poupart-Lafarge will become its CEO.

 While Joe Kaeser, CEO of Siemens, acknowledged there would be job losses, he said they would be in support functions such as human resources rather than in engineering.